rptetzloff/rptetzloff.github.io/aboutme.md

 1. I'm an IT Generalist.
 I've worked in IT for most of the last 15 years.
 I've worked as a data center engineer, a network engineer, a systems administrator, and I do some programming.
 1. I love physics and science in general.
 My college degree is actually in Chemistry.
 Coupled with my IT background, I'm intrigued by wireless communications, and in particular, Wi-Fi.
 1. I am very introverted.
 I don't like parties.
 I don't like crowds.
 They exhaust me, and it takes a long time to recover from such gatherings.
+1. I love to cook, but I've got Celiac Disease and probably some other intolerances or allergies.
+I love to try different methods of gluten free baking and cooking.

 ### goals